-In EDUC4750 a supervising teacher completes an Interim Evaluation on Preservice Teacher Progress (available on the School of Education website) towards the end of week three (half way point) in the placement.
-This form should be signed by the preservice teacher, supervising teacher and the school coordinator of preservice teachers before the preservice teacher uploads the report to their UQ Blackboard site.
-The preservice teacher retains the original copy of this report.
-If the supervising teacher/school are concerned with the progress of the preservice teacher, an 'at risk' of failure form must instead be completed (refer to page 26 for at risk process).
+In EDUC4750 a supervising Teacher completes an Interim Evaluation on Pre-Service Teacher Progress (available on the School of Education website) towards the end of week three (half way point) in the placement.
+This form should be signed by the Pre-Service Teacher, supervising Teacher and the school coordinator of Pre-Service Teachers before the Pre-Service Teacher uploads the report to their UQ Blackboard site.
+The Pre-Service Teacher retains the original copy of this report.
+If the supervising Teacher/school are concerned with the progress of the Pre-Service Teacher, an 'at risk' of failure form must instead be completed (refer to page 26 for at risk process).

-In the final week of the professional experience, the supervising teacher/s will prepare the final evaluation report which is available on the School of Education website (for EDUC4750 this will be the Final Professional Experience Recommendations report, refer to page 18).
-The preservice teacher signs the form to indicate that they have read it.
-The form is also signed by the supervising teacher and the school coordinator of preservice teachers.
-The preservice teacher retains the original copy.
-The school coordinator of preservice teachers arranges for a signed copy to be sent to UQ, via email, fax or mail, and retains a copy for their school records.
+In the final week of the Professional Experience, the supervising Teacher/s will prepare the final evaluation report which is available on the School of Education website (for EDUC4750 this will be the Final Professional Experience Recommendations report, refer to page 18).
+The Pre-Service Teacher signs (using a digital signature) the form to indicate that they have read it.
+The form is also signed by the supervising Teacher and the schoolcoordinator of Pre-Service Teachers.
+The Pre-Service Teacher retains the original copy.
+The school coordinator of Pre-Service Teachers arranges for a signed copy to be sent to UQ, via email, fax or mail, and retains a copy for their school records.